 The average US business cycle expansion since the end of World War II has lasted 56 months.
 Figure 1 shows the length of expansion after each postwar business cycle peak (identified by year).
 The standard deviation of those 11 expansions is 35 months, which implies that there is a roughly 95 percent chance that an expansion will last between zero and 126 months.
 Attempting to time the stock market will invariably end in loss for the normal investor.
 As long as you are able to commit capital to the market over the long-term you will have historical performance averages on your side.
 The next consideration: where to allocate capital?

-What Is The Best Performing Asset Class?
+How To Diversify Your Investments – What Is The “Best” Asset Class?

 The above is somewhat of a trick question.
 Equity has comfortably outperformed cash and bonds.
 Equity is the best performing asset class.
 However, knowing this alone will not aid in the portfolio construction process as “equity” is little more than a category, an asset class, and not any one particular investment.
 Historically the best performing asset class in any given year is subject to change.
 One year it may be US equity, the next it may be REIT’s, the year after it may in fact be Emerging Market Debt (and in this instance, not equity).
 There is no empirical methodology to accurately predict the best performing asset class in any given year.
 History has shown us that although there may be repetition across years, looking more longitudinally at return history does not allow us to extrapolate beyond saying that equity has the best inflation-adjusted returns of all the asset-classes.

 You may have noticed that the white squares remain consistently in the middle of the return spectrum.
 It will not surprise you that the “Div Portfolio” is in fact a “diversified portfolio”.
 Diversification means that you will inexorably never sit in the top quartile for performance.
 It will however, also ensure that you are also never in the bottom quartile either; and in managing excess volatility (known as variance drain) an investor will be able to achieve superior long term risk-adjusted returns to an investor who is subject to all of the markets volatility.
 Diversification is in fact the one tenet of personal investing that everybody seems to be in agreement on.
-Active Vs. Passive, Fundamental Vs. Technical, Value Vs. Momentum– all of these topical debates aside, history has proven empirically that it is best to not keep all of your eggs in one basket and that it is the man with many baskets that gets to hold onto his eggs.
+Active Vs. Passive, Fundamental Vs. Technical, Value Vs. Momentum– all of these topical debates aside, history has proven empirically that it is best to not keep all of your eggs in one basket and that it is the person with many baskets that gets to hold onto their eggs.